mehersiddharth/stock-sentiment-analysis/README.md

 Run the Script:

 Run the script to scrape Reddit, analyze sentiment, and fetch stock data.
-Visualizations will be displayed automatically, and CSV files will be generated.

  After setting up, run the code blocks to:
  1. Scrape Reddit posts